riccardodamiani/GBA_Emulator/README.md

 # Gameboy Advance Emulator
 Open source gba emulator in C++.
-Still a work in progress.

 ## Progress
+The emulator is not able to execute the game yet and will probably freeze somewhere in the bios because of some instructions not yet implemented.
+The execution of the bios is tested and works great until address 0x1004 in the startup phase.
 Done:
 * Bios loading
 * Game rom loading